howtographql/howtographql/content/frontend/react-apollo/1-getting-started.md

 Once you created your React application, you'll pull in the required code for the backend.

 > **Note**: The final project for this tutorial can be found on [GitHub](https://github.com/howtographql/react-apollo).
 You can always use it as a reference whenever you get lost throughout the course of the following chapters.
 > Also note that each code block is annotated with a filename.
-These annonations directly link to the correpsonding file on GitHub so you can clearly see where to put the code and what the end result will look like.
+These annotations directly link to the corresponding file on GitHub so you can clearly see where to put the code and what the end result will look like.

 ### Frontend